matrix-org/vodozemac/README.md

 The core component of the crate is the `Account`, representing a single Olm participant.
-An Olm `Account` consists of a collection of key pairs, though often documentation shortens this by just saying "keys".
+An Olm `Account` consists of a collection of key pairs, though often documentation will shorten this to just "keys".
 These are:

 1. An Ed25519 *signing key pair* representing the stable cryptographic identity of the participant (the participant's "fingerprint").